-Additionally, having clear policies and the company’s mission statement in a workplace can help reduce employee confusion and misunderstandings.
+Additionally, having clear policies and the best examples of vision statements for your company in the workplace can help reduce employee confusion and misunderstandings.
 When everyone understands the company’s expectations and procedures, it makes it easier for them to do their jobs correctly and efficiently.

 05 Train staff on handling different types of customer inquiries